Venezuela: Suspension of constitutional rights

 On 16 January 2016, Maduro approved an unconstitutional economic emergency decree, relegating to his own figure the legislative and executive powers, while also holding judiciary power through the fraudulent designation of judges the day after the election on 6 December 2015.
 From these events, Maduro effectively controls all three branches of government.
-On 14 May 2016, constitutional guarantees were in fact suspended when Maduro decreed the extension of the economic emergency decree for another 60 days and declared a State of Emergency, which is a clear violation of the Constitution of Venezuela in the Article 338th: "The approval of the extension of States of emergency corresponds to the National Assembly."
-Thus, constitutional rights in Venezuela are considered suspended in fact by many publications and public figures.
+On 14 May 2016, constitutional guarantees were suspended when Maduro decreed the extension of the economic emergency decree for another 60 days and declared a State of Emergency, which is a clear violation of the Constitution of Venezuela in the Article 338th: "The approval of the extension of States of emergency corresponds to the National Assembly."
+Thus, constitutional rights in Venezuela are considered suspended by many publications and public figures.

 On 14 May 2016, the Organization of American States was considering the application of the Inter-American Democratic Charter sanctions for non-compliance to its own constitution.

 In March 2017, the Venezuelan Supreme Court took over law making powers from the National Assembly but reversed its decision the following day.